microchip-pic-avr-examples/avr128da48-cnano-printf-float-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# AVR128DA48 - Demo of `printf` with floating point numbers using serial communication and MCC Melody
+# AVR128DA48 - Demo of printf With Floating Point Numbers Using USART and MCC Melody

 This repository provides an MCC Melody generated MPLAB® solution for a basic `printf` demo using the USART interface to demonstrate the floating point usage.<br>

-This application provides an example use of floating point numbers.
+This application shows an example of how to handle and print floating point numbers.
 It prints on the serial value incremented by 0.5 and toggles the on-board LED every second.

 ## Related Documentation
 More details and code examples on the AVR128DA48 can be found at the following links: